PM-Devs/retail360_backend/README.md

 # 🛍️ Retail360 – Mobile-First Retail ERP with QR-Powered Sales

 ---

 ## 🚨 The Problem

-Running a shop in Ghana is hard.
-Most shop owners face the following challenges:

-* ❌ **No inventory tracking** – They don’t know what’s in stock or what’s finished
+Retailers in Ghana struggle with:

+* ❌ Losing track of stock
+* ❌ No access to daily sales reports
-* ❌ **No sales data or daily reports** – Everything is based on memory or guesswork
+* ❌ Reliance on memory or paper
-* ❌ **Manual processes** – Owners still use notebooks for stock and sales
-* ❌ **Slow customer service** – Long queues due to slow manual selling
+* ❌ Long queues due to manual sales
-* ❌ **Expensive ERP & POS systems** – Most require computers, paid licenses, and networking
+* ❌ Expensive ERP systems that require computers, licenses, or constant internet
-* ❌ **Too complex** – Many ERP systems are hard to set up and use, especially for small shops
+* ❌ Most offline POS systems require **complex setup or networking**

 ---

 ## ✅ Our Solution: Retail360

-> **“Run your entire shop from your phone or computer.
-Track stock, record sales, and sell faster using QR codes — even without internet.”**

-Retail360 is a simple, low-cost, mobile-first ERP solution made **for everyday shop owners in Ghana**, no technical knowledge needed.
+> **“A phone-based ERP that works offline using Bluetooth or Wi-Fi direct — no internet, no server, no stress.”**

+Retail360 runs entirely from **a phone, tablet, or PC** — and when there's no internet, **devices connect to each other locally** via **Wi-Fi Direct or Bluetooth**.

 ---

+## 🔧 New Offline Tech Update (July 2025)

+We’re introducing a smart offline sync mode:

+### 🔌 **Retail360 Local Mesh Mode**

+* Uses **Wi-Fi hotspot or Bluetooth** between devices (no internet required)
+* Shop attendant devices sync with manager device directly
+* Perfect for shops with no Wi-Fi or weak mobile data
+* Ensures uninterrupted sales and inventory updates

+> This removes the need for external routers or networks — the system creates its own!

+---

 ## 🎯 Who Is It For?

-Retail360 is ideal for:
+* Mini-marts

-* Mini-marts & provision stores
+* Provision stores
+* Supermarkets
-* Supermarkets & cosmetic shops
+* Cosmetic shops
 * Spare part dealers
-* Boutiques & local retail shops
+* Boutiques

-> **Any shop owner — with or without a computer.**
+> Any shop owner — with or without a computer — even in **areas with no internet**.

 ---

-## 🔑 Key Features
+## 🔑 Key Features (Updated)

 ### 1. 📦 Inventory Management

 * Add/edit products
-* Get alerts when stock is low
+* Set low-stock alerts
-* Track restocking from suppliers
+* Track restocking

 ### 2. 📱 Mobile & Web POS

-* Record sales from phone, tablet, or PC
+* Sell from phone, tablet, or computer
-* Add discounts, calculate totals
+* Apply discounts, accept cash/MoMo
-* Accept cash or MoMo payments
+* Works offline using local mesh (Bluetooth or Wi-Fi)

-### 3. 🔍 QR Code–Powered Sales
+### 3. 🔍 QR Code Selling

-* QR codes auto-generated for all products
+* Auto-generate QR for every product
-* Scan codes to add items instantly to the sale
+* Scan QR to instantly add items to the sale
-* Sell faster, reduce errors
+* Fast & error-free checkout

 ### 4. 🧾 Digital Receipts & Loyalty

-* Send receipts via WhatsApp or SMS
+* Print or send via WhatsApp/SMS
-* Reward repeat customers with loyalty points
+* Optional loyalty system

-### 5. 📊 WhatsApp Daily Reports
+### 5. 📊 Daily WhatsApp Reports

-* Owners receive daily sales & stock reports — no login needed
+* Automatic sales & stock summaries sent to owner daily

-### 6. 🌐 Multi-Device Access
+### 6. 🌐 Multi-Device Sync (Now Local-Enabled)

-* Works across multiple phones or tablets
-* Real-time data syncing
+* Staff log in from different devices
+* Syncs via **internet or local connection**

-### 7. 📡 Offline Mode
+### 7. 📡 Full Offline Support

-* Sales can be made without internet
-* Syncs automatically once reconnected
+* Bluetooth or Wi-Fi Direct syncing between staff & manager devices
+* Works in areas with no network coverage
+* Automatically syncs to cloud once internet is back

-### 8. 💰 Ghana-Style Pricing
+### 8. 💰 Local Pricing Support

-* Sell by sachet, kilo, bottle, “Ghc 2,” etc.
+* Sell by sachet, kilo, bottle, "Ghc 2", etc.
-* Track bulk and small-unit sales separately
+* Track bulk and retail separately

-### 9. 🔐 Secure Staff Roles
+### 9. 🔐 Secure Staff Access

-* Different permissions for managers and attendants
+* Different access levels for attendants vs. managers
-* Keep profits and business data secure
+* Protect sensitive data (e.g. profit, restocks)

 ---

-## 🌟 Coming Soon (Bonus Add-ons)
+## 🌟 Coming Soon

-* Supplier and debt tracking
+* Supplier & credit tracking
 * Multi-branch store sync
-* Analytics dashboard
-* Promo codes and discount tools
+* Promo tools
+* Profit & expense analytics dashboard

 ---

 ## 💼 Business Model

-* **Free Plan:** For shops with up to 50 products
+* **Free Plan** – Up to 50 products
-* **Pro Plan (Monthly/Yearly):** Unlocks all features, multiple users, full reports
+* **Pro Plan** – Monthly/yearly subscription for full features
-* **Support:** WhatsApp help + onboarding calls for every shop owner
+* **Support** – WhatsApp, onboarding, and training sessions

 ---

-## 🧪 Technology & Deployment
+## 🧪 Tech & Deployment

-* **Frontend:** React.js (mobile-first design)
+* **Frontend:** React.js (Mobile-first)
-* **Backend:** Node.js with Express
+* **Backend:** Node.js + Express
 * **Database:** MongoDB
-* **AI Engine:** LLaMA 4 for smart inventory suggestions
+* **AI:** LLaMA 4 integration for smart recommendations
-* **Hosting:** Deployed on **Vercel**
-* **Cloud-Based:** Accessible anytime, anywhere — no special hardware needed
+* **Deployment:** Vercel
+* **Offline Tech:**

+  * Wi-Fi Hotspot-based local sync
+  * Bluetooth mesh fallback
+  * Cloud sync when online

 ---